fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 2. The **slot** determines which bits in the nVersion field of the block are to be used to signal about soft fork support or opposition.
 The slot is chosen from the set {0,1,2,...,15}.
 3. The **start_height** specifies the height of the first block at which the bit gains its meaning.
 4. The **minimum_started_blocks** specifies the minimum number of blocks that must remain in STARTED state.
 No block before the block at height `start_height + minimum_activation_blocks` may become LOCKED_IN.
-5. The **lockedin_blocks** specifies the minimum number of blocks that must remain in LOCKED_IN state.
-Once locked in, this number of blocks must remain in LOCKED_IN state before a block can be considered in ACTIVE state.
+5. The **lockedin_blocks** specifies the number of blocks that must remain in LOCKED_IN state, once the LOCKED_IN state begins before any block can be considered in SHOULD_SIGNAL state.
+6. **should_signal_blocks** specifies the number of blocks that must remain in SHOULD_SIGNAL state, once transitioning from the LOCKED_IN state, before any block can be considered in ACTIVE state.
-6. The **timeout** specifies a number of blocks after the start_height at which the miner signaling ends.
+7. The **timeout** specifies a number of blocks after the start_height at which the miner signaling ends.
 If the soft fork has not yet locked in (excluding the current block's bit state) when the block `start_height + timeout` has been reached, the deployment is considered failed on all descendants of the block.
-7. The **min_threshold** specifies the minimum number of approval-signaling blocks required in a retarget period for lock-in of the upgrade, in the case where no opposition signaling exists in a given retargeting period.
+8. The **min_threshold** specifies the minimum number of approval-signaling blocks required in a retarget period for lock-in of the upgrade, in the case where no opposition signaling exists in a given retargeting period.
-8. The **max_threshold** specifies the maximum number of approval-signaling blocks required in a retarget period for lock-in of the upgrade, in the case where `100% - max_threshold` of blocks are signaling active opposition.
+9. The **max_threshold** specifies the maximum number of approval-signaling blocks required in a retarget period for lock-in of the upgrade, in the case where `2016 - max_threshold` blocks are signaling active opposition.

 ### Selection guidelines